marcglasberg/themed/README.md

 Text('Hello', style: MyTheme.mainStyle + FontWeight.w900 + FontSize(20.0) + TextHeight(1.2));
 ```

-# Const recap
+# Beware not to define the same constant

 Please remember Dart constants point to the same memory space.
-In this example `colorA` and `colorB`
+In this example, `colorA`, `colorB`
-represent the same variable:
+and `colorC` represent the same variable:

 ```
 class MyTheme {
-  static const colorA = ColorRef('colorA', Colors.white);
+  static const colorA = ColorRef(Colors.white);
+  static const colorB = ColorRef(Colors.white);
-  static const colorB = colorA;
+  static const colorC = colorA;
 }
 ```

-If you later chance the color of `colorA` you are also automatically changing the color of `colorB`,
+If you later change the color of `colorA`, you are also automatically changing the color of `colorB`
+and `colorB`.

-and vice-versa.
-If you want to create `colorB` from `colorA` while still being able to change them
-independently, you have to create different references.
+If you want to create 3 independent colors, and be able to change them independently, you have to
+create different constants.
+You can provide an `id` string, just to differentiate them.
 For example:

 ```
 class MyTheme {
-  static const colorA = ColorRef('colorA', Colors.white);
+  static const colorA = ColorRef(Colors.white, id:'A');
+  static const colorB = ColorRef(Colors.white, id:'B');
-  static const colorB = ColorRef('colorB', colorA);
+  static const colorB = ColorRef(colorA, id:'C');
 }
 ```

 # Avoid circular dependencies

-This will led to a `StackOverflowError` error:
+The following will lead to a `StackOverflowError` error:

 ```
 Map<ThemeRef, Object> anotherTheme = {